anasvc/Py310-VMoveCAE/README.md

 # Usage

-    3 - Create and Activate the python virtual environment for version 3.10.5.
+    1 - Create and Activate the python virtual environment for version 3.10.5.

-    4-  Update the python path in Batch files (using notepad)
+    2-  Update the python path in Batch files (using notepad)

     And follow the steps

-    5 - To Open VMoveCAE GUI and Translate
+    1 - To Open VMoveCAE GUI and Translate

-        Run "VMoveCAE.bat" in CommandPrompt
+        Run "VMoveCAE.bat/VMoveCAE.exe" in CommandPrompt

-    6 - To Translate in Batch mode
+     - To Translate in Batch mode

-        Run "VMoveCAEBatch.bat" <input-file-path> <cax-file-path> in CommandPrompt
+        Run "VMoveCAEBatch.bat/VMoveCAEBatch.exe" <input-file-path> <cax-file-path> in CommandPrompt